 President, University of Houston

-As chancellor of the UH System, Khator oversees an organization that serves more than 66,000 students, has a budget that exceeds $1.3 billion, and has a $3.5 billion-plus economic impact on the Greater Houston area each year.
-The UH System includes UH, UH-Clear Lake, UH-Downtown, UH-Victoria and branch campuses in Pearland and NW Houston; teaching centers in Cinco Ranch and Sugar Land; as well as KUHT, the nation’s first educational television station, and two radio stations -- KUHF, Houston's National Public Radio affiliate, and the classical station KUHA.
+As chancellor of the UH System, Khator oversees an organization that serves nearly 70,000 students, has an annual budget that exceeds $1.5 billion, and produces a $3.8 billion-plus economic impact on the Greater Houston area each year.
+The UH System includes the University of Houston, UH-Clear Lake, UH-Downtown, UH-Victoria and with branch campuses and teaching centers in Katy, Northwest Houston, Pearland and Sugar Land as well as KUHT, the nation’s first educational television station, and two radio stations – KUHF, Houston's National Public Radio affiliate, and the classical station KUHA.

-The U.S. Citizenship and Immigration Services has included her among its Outstanding Americans by Choice awardees, recognizing her achievements as a naturalized citizen.
+Khator was recently given the Pravasi Bharatiya Samman Award by the president of India, the highest recognition conferred on overseas Indians based on their "significant contributions" to their homeland.
+In addition, the U.S. Citizenship and Immigration Services included her among its Outstanding Americans by Choice awardees, recognizing her achievements as a naturalized citizen.
 Purdue University awarded her its Doctor of Social Sciences degree, honoris causa.
 She is featured in the American Council on Education's video "The Joys of the Presidency."